 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

 I practically inhaled this book over the course of three days.
 I probably could have read it quicker, but I actually wanted to savor it and take my time because it was just that adorable.
 Once I picked it up, I had a really hard time putting it down.
+Immediately after finishing this novel, I wound up flying through the rest of her bibliography and loved every second of it.

 Let me tell you why this is the best book to read this holiday season.